 - In a large skillet, cook beef, onion and garlic over medium-high heat until beef is browned and onion is tender.
 Drain grease.
 Stir in chili powder, cumin, salt, pepper, and cayenne.

-- Place two tortillas side by side on baking sheet, and cover with a layer of refried beans.
+- Place two of the prepared tortillas side by side on baking sheet, and cover with a layer of refried beans.
 Scatter half of the seasoned ground beef over each tortilla, and then cover with a second tortilla.

 - Bake 10 minutes.
 Remove the baking sheet from the oven.